tskit-dev/msprime/docs/interchange.rst

 - ``population`` must either be null (-1) or refer to a valid population ID;
 - ``individual`` must either be null (-1) or refer to a valid individual ID.

+An ID refers to a zero-indexed row number in the relevant table, and so is "valid" if is between 0 and one less than the number of rows in the relevant table.

 There are no requirements regarding the ordering of nodes with respect to time.